 There is a balance to be struck, between reading about Charlotte Mason and reading Charlotte Mason for yourself.
 And the best way to find that balance is to simply make sure that you are doing both!

 If you are feeling motivated to dig into Charlotte Mason’s original works, but are looking for moral support, I think you’ll be interested in this!
-I will soon be running a Deep Dive session on Charlotte Mason’s writings on mathematics.
+I have a pre-recorded webinar on Charlotte Mason’s six volumes available in my shop.